rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 ## Driving it

-The same `rdd` commands drive 2.0 whether you installed the app or only the binary.
+The same `rdd` commands drive 2.0 whether you installed the full app or only the binary.
 The GUI is an additional client; underneath, it runs the same daemon as you do.

 `rdd run` is fine for the occasional command.
-If you use 2.0 a lot, put `docker`, `kubectl`, and `helm` on your `PATH` directly.
-The first start populates `~/.rd2/bin` with them; add that directory to your `PATH` yourself, in this shell and in your profile:
+If you use 2.0 a lot, add `~/.rd2/bin` to your `PATH` and call the tools directly.
+The first start populates that directory; add it to your `PATH` yourself, in this shell and in your profile:

 ```bash
 export PATH="$HOME/.rd2/bin:$PATH"
 ```

-This alpha doesn't set up any paths for you, so you will need to add that line to your shell profile yourself.
+What you find there depends on how you installed. `rdd` provides `kubectl` itself, so it is there either way. `docker` and `helm` come with the full app, which links them into `~/.rd2/bin` alongside its other bundled tools and the credential helpers; with the daemon-only download, supply `docker` and `helm` yourself.

 Both the Docker and Kubernetes contexts are named `rancher-desktop-2`, and 2.0 will not take over a context you already have selected.
 If you run both side by side, move between them by switching
 contexts: